SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 Origin Server
 ============================================

-Virtual host is intended to serve contents to users on behalf of the origin server.
+A virtual host is intended to serve contents to users on behalf of the origin server.
-Depends on the service platform, various origin servers can be accessed by serveral ways.
+Depending on the service platform, various origin servers can be accessed by serveral ways.

     <Vhosts>
         <Vhost Name="www.example.com">